michaelschaub/michaelschaub.github.io/topics_in_network_science.md

 {: .notice--danger}

 ### Talks
 In contrast to the paper, the talk is not supposed to describe everything in full detail, but you should provide an overview on your topic, highlighting the important concepts and ideas.
-Ideally your talk should give the audience a good grasp of the topic you have been focussing one.
+Ideally your talk should give the audience a good grasp of the topic you have been focussing on.

 The talk format will be 20 minutes + 5-10 minutes for questions, answers and discussions.